ksykulev/chosen-ajax-addition/README.md

 Critical Todos:

-* Make the .ajaxChosen support an array of selected elements (oops!)
+* Make the .ajaxChosen support an array of select elements (oops!)

 Example Usage
 -------------